 This guide should help you through your decision process and allow you to determine what you would like to do since you no longer have a roommate.
-You have 4 available options:
+You have four available options below.

-Options two and three are very similar in nature.
-In both options you are actively searching for a roommate.
-In deciding between the two options you need to determine how happy you are living in your current building and/or floor.
+In deciding between these options, you need to determine how happy you are living in your current building and/or floor.
 Don't be afraid to ask others to be your roommate in your room or their room or in an available empty room.
-Students do more room changing than you think and for a whole assortment of reasons.
+Students do more room changing than you think.

 If you need assistance coming up with roommate options, you can check the Housing Gateway (www.uwstout.edu/housing) to find other vacancies in your hall or across campus.
 Once on the Gateway choose Change My Room and you will be able to see any vacancies that are available to you.
 You can simply pick a room or you can go and meet the possible roommate and then decide.